Undergraduate Programs at UCLA Ed&IS

-We are preparing the next generation of professionals to address some of the most pressing challenges in the field of education.
+We are preparing the next generation of professionals to address some of the most pressing challenges in the field of education and information studies.

 Major in Education and Social Transformation